john-ghatas/dynamic-wallpaper/README.md

 ./copy_bigsur.sh
 ```

+Each set of wallpapers is seperated in their own folder, with a script supplied for each set.

-After copying the files go gnome tweaks and point your background and/or lockscreen background to `/usr/share/backgrounds/gnome/BigSur/bigsur.xml` in Gnome Tweaks
+After copying the files open gnome tweaks and point your background and/or lockscreen background to `/usr/share/backgrounds/gnome/BigSur/bigsur.xml` in Gnome Tweaks.

 ## Important
-Edit the paths in the XML to point to the correct location of the wallpapers
+Edit the paths in the XML to point to the correct location of the wallpapers when using different paths than used in the XML file